What is the temperature danger zone for food?

 These operations are required to meet regulatory standards for protecting public health.
 Food handlers must maintain the correct food temperatures consistently and correctly through constant monitoring.

 The cold holding temperature is maintained using appropriate machines and equipment, such as a refrigerator, refrigerated display, and coolers.
-Although a freezer is technically used for cold holding, its temperature is too low to use for displaying ready-to-eat foods.
-Along with these cold-holding machines, a calibrated food thermometer must always be available.
+Although a freezer is technically used for cold holding (see our freezer organization chart and freezer temperature chart), its temperature is too low to use for displaying ready-to-eat foods.
+Along with these cold-holding machines, a calibrated digital food thermometer must always be available.

 It is also important to note that the interval of measuring cold holding temperature may vary.
 You can monitor the temperature every two hours if the food is very high-risk.
 This option also ensures greater food safety.

 Cold holding requires precision in maintaining temperature and regular attention.
 These are key parts of restaurant food storage guidelines.
-The guidelines are used to ensure that the operation will be able to protect the food from food spoilage and prevent foodborne illnesses from occurring.
+The guidelines are used to ensure that the operation can protect the food from food spoilage and prevent foodborne illnesses from occurring.

 Here are detailed steps to follow to ensure an effective cold-holding procedure:

-By following these cold-holding temperature guidelines, you can help ensure the safety of their customers and prevent the spread of foodborne illness.
+By following these cold-holding temperature guidelines, the safety of customers and the prevention of the spread of foodborne illness can be ensured.

 Temperature measurement is a very important part of cold-holding foods.
 It will help food handlers ensure that foods are being held at the correct and safe temperature that will prevent bacterial growth.
-In measuring the temperature of cold holding operations, the accuracy and preciseness of the measurement are critical.
+In measuring the temperature of cold holding operations, the accuracy and preciseness of the measurement are critical food safety practices.

 Here are step-by-step instructions for measuring the temperature of foods in cold holding units:

-This set of tasks for monitoring temperature is very important and must be consistently followed at all times.
-Failure to follow the steps can lead to inaccurate temperature readings, which can put public health in danger.
+This set of tasks for monitoring temperature is very important and must be consistently followed.
+Failure to follow the steps can lead to inaccurate temperature readings, putting public health in danger.

 In addition, the task must also be consistently performed in regular intervals to ensure proper cold holding.
 When food handlers follow this task, they can immediately apply corrective action procedures in case of unexpected non-compliance with food safety regulations.